HammadMohd/Car_Price_Prediction/README.md

 13. No. of Doors : The number of doors the car have.
 14. New_Price : The price of a new car of the same model in INR Lakhs.(1 Lakh = 100, 000)
 15. Price : The price of the used car in INR Lakhs (1 Lakh = 100, 000)

+# Insights and Suggestions

+1. Feature Importance: The accuracy of Random Forest model suggests that features such as Year, Kilometers Driven, Mileage, and Engine have the most significant impact on car prices.
+Sellers should emphasize these aspects when listing their cars.

+2. Location Matters: The city where the car is sold affects its price.
+Consider regional variations in pricing when selling or purchasing a used car.

+3. Data Collection: Collect more data on vehicle conditions, service history, and additional features to improve prediction accuracy.

+4. Interactive Tools: Develop user-friendly tools for potential buyers and sellers to estimate car prices easily, incorporating the predictive model.

+5. Regular Updates: Continuously update the model with new data to adapt to changing market dynamics.

+# Conclusion

+The used car sales prediction project is crucial in the growing Indian pre-owned car market.
+Our analysis and model comparison indicate that the Random Forest Regressor offers the best price prediction accuracy.
+The insights and suggestions provided can help both buyers and sellers make informed decisions in this evolving market.